artembudkin/Data-Analyst-Portfolio/README.md

 **Detailed guide:** [Power BI Visualizations project](https://github.com/artembudkin/Data-Analyst-Portfolio/blob/main/Power%20BI%20Data%20Visualization%20Project/README.md)

-**Summary:** The company Plant Co. provided an Excel workbook containing three datasets.
+**Summary:** The company Plant Co. is a hypothetical global plant retailer.
+The company would like to utilize its data to create a clear dashboard highlighting the business performance for the management team.
+It provided an Excel workbook containing three datasets.
 Two of them contained dimensions tables: a customer accounts table and a products table, and one fact table containing sales data.
 As a part of this project, the following skills have been used:
 * *Data cleaning*
 * *Key performance indicators calculation*